ishraque-dev/template-gen/README.md

 # temps-gen

-A CLI for scaffolding js framework projects, like react,react-native, next-mui, react-mui, aws, and many more!
+A CLI for scaffolding js framework projects, like react,react-native, next-mui, react-mui, node-express boilerplate and many more!

 ## Install